XiaoxiangGuanGFZ/Flood_hydrograph/README.md

 - `-i`: file path and name of the input, see example in `data` directory: `subdaily_discharge.nc` or `subdaily_discharge.out`
 - `-o`: file path and name of the input

+### Input

+two examplary data files are simulation outputs from mHM model:

+- `subdaily_discharge.nc`
+- `subdaily_discharge.out`

+For ASCII-based input file, there requires 7 columns separated by **space**, with the last column indicating the discharge sequence to be applied in flood event identification.

 ### Output

 The result file has three columns indicating the detected event id, the date index and the series value respectively.